-Trump, Macron seek to diffuse tension before WWI anniversary
+Trump, Macron seek to ease tensions before WWI anniversary

-PARIS (AP) — President Donald Trump and French President Emmanuel Macron sought to diffuse tensions Saturday over comments by both leaders that threatened to cast a shadow over a weekend celebration marking 100 years since the end of World War I.
+PARIS (AP) — President Donald Trump and French President Emmanuel Macron worked Saturday to ease tensions after a dustup over their comments about European security that threatened to divert attention away from a weekend celebration marking 100 years since the end of World War I.

-The American and French leaders, who have had somewhat of an up-and-down relationship, worked to project unity of opinion over whether Europe should create an army of its own.
+The American and French leaders, who have had somewhat of an up-and-down relationship, worked to project unity on whether Europe should create an army as they addressed reporters before they retreated behind closed doors at the Elysee Palace.

-Their meeting got off to a testy start.
-Trump unleashed an angry Twitter jab at his French host as he arrived in France late Friday.
-He tweeted that Macron “has just suggested that Europe build its own military in order to protect itself from the U.S., China and Russia.
+Trump’s visit to France opened on a testy note after he unleashed an angry Twitter jab at his host as he arrived for the celebration.
+Just as Air Force One touched down in Paris Friday night, Trump tweeted that Macron “has just suggested that Europe build its own military in order to protect itself from the U.S., China and Russia.
 Very insulting, but perhaps Europe should first pay its fair share of NATO, which the U.S. subsidizes greatly!”

+Macron’s office said Trump misunderstood Macron’s comments about sharing the defense burden and the two men struck a more friendly tone as they opened their meeting at the grand presidential residence.

 Most Read Nation & World Stories